Skip to main content

 What is a transfer?

-Find out what we indicate as a transfer in CryptoBooks.
+Learn what it's considered a transfer in CryptoBooks.

-A transfer happens when a user moves an asset between two sources that they own.
+A transfer occurs when a user moves an asset between two wallets or accounts they personally own.

 Example:

-• Bob decides to move its BTC on a cold wallet for security reasons
+• For security reasons, Bob decides to transfer the BTC to a cold wallet

 Example: